aio-libs/aiohttp/docs/client_reference.rst

 .. exception:: NonHttpUrlRedirectClientError

-   Redirect URL does not contain http[s] schema.
+   Redirect URL does not contain http schema.

    Derived from :exc:`RedirectClientError` and `NonHttpUrlClientError`